ncudlenco/multiagent_story_system/prompts_about_temporal relations.md

      "r1": {{"type": "before", "source": "e2", "target": "e3"}},  // cross-actor relation
      "e3": {{"relations": ["r1"], "next": "e4"}}  // actor2's first action

-   Rule C - Exist Events Are Part of Action Chains:
+   Rule C - Exist Events Are NOT a Part of Action Chains:
-     * Exist events MUST be included in starting_actions
+     * Exist events MUST NOT be included in starting_actions
-     * Exist events MUST have "next" pointing to first action (or null if no actions)
+     * Exist events MUST NOT be included in temporal

      Example:
      "starting_actions": {{"writer": "writer"}},  // Exist event is the start